 The standard, traditional toilet sits between 15 and 17 inches off the ground.
 This is the total height, including the seat.
-Taller toilets are easier to get on and off, although not everybody likes the sitting position because it can restrict bowel movements.
+Taller toilets are easier to get on and off, but not everybody likes the sitting position because it can restrict bowel movements.

 What Is A Comfortable Toilet Height?

 A pressure system uses pressurized air to force water into the bowl.
 This additional power can help dislodge solids and improve the cleanliness of the inside of the toilet.
-However, the pressure system is louder and it delivers the total water used in a single flush in one go.
+However, the pressure system is louder, and it delivers the total water used in a single flush in one go.
 While some owners prefer this type of system, others believe it to be less effective.

 What Is a Kohler Class-5 Toilet?